latentflip/track-your-damn-time/README.md

 If I could remember to go to freshbooks,
 And write those things down every day,
 I would have no worries,
+But I don't.
-But I don't and I then have to try and remember what I did,
+And I then have to try and remember what I did,
 A month ago.

 So I needed something that,